This post probably contains affiliate links. You can read my full disclosure policy here.

 Facial tissue is a must-have item to keep in your car during cold and flu season.
 You can buy the small packs that are just the right size for your purse.
 But, I like to keep a box in the car.
 They’re easier for the kids to just grab one quickly when they feel a sneeze coming on or have a dripping nose.
 I found this great deal on Amazon (because I’m an Amazon junkie), and I’m sure we will use every last tissue this year.
 If you want to check out the great price, you can do that HERE.

 Cough Drops & Lozenges

 You really never know when your child is going to complain about a scratchy throat.
 Having cough drops or lozenges handy has been a life saver for me when my kids get whiny about their dry throat.
 And, of course, they love the Luden’s Throat Drops.
 They just taste so much like candy.
 You can’t go wrong grabbing a bag of these Wild Cherry Throat Drops.

 Ah, baby wipes.
 After having three kids, there is something important I have learned about baby wipes.
 Are you ready?
 They are VERY UNIVERSAL.
 They shouldn’t just be called baby wipes.
 I suggest we call them the Everything You Can Imagine Clean Up Wipes.
-But, I think Huggies has done a great job with the name for their One & Done wipes.
+But, I think Huggies has done a great job with the name for their All Over Clean wipes.
 They are great for wiping faces, hands, and cleaning up the mess when your child leaves their sticky lozenges paper in the cup holder.
-You can get a great deal on this box of 6 packs of Cucumber and Green Tea scented wipes.
+You can get a great deal on this pack of 4 Pure Baby wipes.
 (My favorite!)